dszopa/poke-cache/README.md

 and what types they dont.
 - Could also check against the meta and see if you cover the most popular pokemon.

+### Notes
+- Some queries take 8s+ when ran over network from a separate host.
+Over localhost they all seem to be fast.